This course is full of information on how to make a video on your phone.

 What do I say when I’m filming myself?

 •If you’re making videos for your business:

 Talk about how you’ve helped other customers.
 Act like you’re directly speaking to a customer.
 You can tell a story of someone you’ve helped.
 You can also provide educational content that would be useful.
-Ask yourself, “What would a potential customer get out of watching this video I’m about to create?
+Ask yourself, what would a potential customer get out of watching this video I created?
 Try to help people solve problems and reach their goals.

 •If you’re making a video for a personal YouTube, Facebook, or Instagram

 Still focus on your audience.
 What would they find interesting and valuable?
 What kind of things are they searching for.

 People will lose interest if you spend 20 minutes saying what could have been said in 90 seconds.